Entropy Production for Discrete-Time Markov Processes: Inequalities for Entropy Production in Composite Systems

-This means that the ratio of the probability distribution of the forward process to the probability distribution of the partial time-reversed process does not depend on the dynamics of X. \end{proof} When calculating the time-reversed entropy based on data gathered from multiple interacting systems that are only partially observable, the inequality of \eqref{ineq_trep_par_mar} signifies that the correct time-reversed partial entropy production is a quantity that is bounded from below.
+Here, $f$ is any function.
+This means that the ratio of the partial time-reversed distribution to the forward distribution does not depend on the dynamics of X. \end{proof} \eqref{ineq_trep_par_mar} means that the correct partial dissipation function is bounded from below by the marginal dissipation function calculated from the data of partially observable system in multiple interacting systems.